nehaljwani/team.exiv2.org/book/IMaEA.md

 I have been very disappointed by the appreciation shown by users to my attention to their questions.
 Very few people have the courtesy to use words like "Please" and "Thank You".
 Why is this?
 I don't know.
 Moreover, I am astonished by the abuse I have encountered.
 The on-line behaviour of some users is unacceptable.
 I have encountered this behaviour from our OEM Engineers when I worked on Adobe PostScript.
 However, I could refer that to management at Adobe and at the OEM and the matter would be settled.
 With open-source, I have to accept and ignore this awful behaviour.

 I have wondered if the users who behave this way believe that I am a business and have let them down in some way.
-Open source is a community.
+Open source is a Community.
 In reporting a bug, they are participating in the development process.
 I always thank users for reporting issues.
 It's sad that they seldom have the courtesy to thank me for fixing the issue.

 A member of my family is the Principal of a College.
 We were discussing the behaviour of parents of students.
 She said _the one word you must never use with a parent is **No**_.
 It's the same with open source users.
 It's pointless to say _**No**_ because they will not accept this.
 A good example is Lens Recognition.
 The configuration file was added in 0.26 to enable users to fix lens recognition issues by updating an ascii file.
 Users frequently demand that I fix their lens in C++ to save them a minute to update ~/.exiv2.
 Saying _**No**_ is pointless.

 On a more positive note about dealing with users, I have enjoyed many on-line discussions with frequent visitors to exiv2.org.
 For sure, I include Arnold, Mikayel, Alan and Steve in this group and there are many more.
 If you are courteous, I am always pleased to hear from you.
-We are a community with a shared vision of working together.
+We are a Community with a shared vision of working together.
 Thank You for participating.

 [TOC](#TOC)
 <div id="11-8"/>